 Who doesn't like free?
 It is the best price of them all.
 The internet is a great place to find free cross stitch patterns.
 You can find just about any pattern at any skill level.
 The one thing to remember is to be respectful of the person who created the pattern and follow their guidelines about sharing and selling.
 You certainly want to follow proper etiquette and rules.
 The patterns below are just a few of the thousands of free patterns floating around.

 01 of 05

-Are you looking for a variety of patterns that are absolutely free and no strings attached; then look no further than Cross Stitch Pattern.Net.
-Their patterns are 100% completely free.
+Are you looking for a variety of patterns that are absolutely free and no strings attached?
+Then look no further than Cross Stitch Pattern.Net.
+Their patterns are 100 percent completely free.
 All you have to do is find the pattern you want and hit the download button.
-Their projects run from very simple 2-hour projects to ones that will take longer and are more complex.
+Their projects run from very simple two-hour projects to ones that will take longer and are more complex.

 02 of 05

 If you haven't checked out Pinterest yet, what are you waiting for?
 It seems to have taken over the world.
 Pinterest is a great place to check out free and for sale cross stitch patterns.
 There is one problem with patterns on Pinterest and that is people will post and pin patterns that are not free.
 They will scan them from magazines or post the pattern they bought.
 Be aware that some patterns that say free aren't; you can usually tell which ones are which.

 03 of 05